Conversion is usually preceded by several interactions with a website or an app.

 In GA4, a session begins when a user visits the website or app and ends after the user’s inactivity for a specified time (30 minutes by default – see this Analytics help article).

 Closing the browser window does not end the session.
-If the browser window is closed, another visit to the website within the time limit would still belong to the same session – unless the browser deletes cookies and browser data after closing the browser window, for example in incognito mode.
+If the browser window is closed, another visit to the website within the time limit will still belong to the same session – unless the browser deletes cookies and browser data after closing the browser window, for example in incognito mode.

-In GA4, it is no longer the case.
 If a visit from a new source occurs during a session, a new session will not start, and the source of the current session will remain unchanged.

 It does not mean that the visit from the new source is ignored.
 GA4 records the source of this visit, and the event-scope attribution reports (more on that later in this article) will take into account all sources of all sessions.
 (See this Analytics help article.)